 - proceedings before the Commissioner of Designs

 What happens next

 After analysing the submissions, MBIE provided recommendations for amendments to the Patents Act 2013, the Trade Marks Act 2002, the Designs Act 1953, and associated regulations to Cabinet.
 Cabinet agreed to these recommendations in June 2020.

 The next step is to draft a Bill to implement the recommendations agreed to by Cabinet.
 This is now in progress.
-MBIE anticipates that an exposure draft of the Bill will be available for public comment by March or April 2021.
+MBIE anticipates that an exposure draft of the Bill will be available for public comment by the end of 2021.